explorigin/knockout.model/README.md

 * Knockout 1.1+

 ## Howto
-* ATTENTION!
-This version is not retrocompatible!
-Changes were made to ensure a better experience without Coffeescript!
 * Override the __urls attribute to set your RESTful routes
 * The values you set on the attributes will be default when you call obj.clear()
 * Override the __transientParameters attribute to set values that will not save(convert to json or to js)